 A true team player, Kim considers her clients to be part of that team – everyone works together to achieve the goals set by the client, whatever those happen to be.
-After spending close to a decade in a senior advisory position at the University of British Columbia (Okanagan), she has a firsthand understanding of what it’s like to be on the client’s side of the table and, most importantly, what a client needs and wants from their legal counsel.
+After spending close to a decade in a senior advisory position at the University of British Columbia Okanagan, she has a firsthand understanding of what it’s like to be on the client’s side of the table and, most importantly, what a client needs and wants from their legal counsel.
 Kim’s flexible and progressive approach to legal problems is a perfect fit for small to mid-sized entrepreneurial businesses.
 Whether employee or employer, she particularly enjoys working with clients who are decisive and prepared to take risks to achieve their goals.

 A lifelong soccer player, while never the fastest, biggest or strongest, Kim was always the most determined and dedicated.
 Having coached both her kids in the sport for several years, she is now happily retired, content to embarrass them from the sidelines with her enthusiastic cheering.
-Kim is also a proud and active member of the Kelowna community; a volunteer member of the Board of Kelowna Community Resources for over 15 years (3 of those as President), she is also currently Vice President of the Kelowna Minor Football Association.
+Kim is also a proud and active member of the Kelowna community; a volunteer member of the Board of Kelowna Community Resources for over 15 years (3 of those as President), she is also a past Vice President of the Kelowna Minor Football Association.

 Happiest when outdoors, Kim loves hiking, camping, snowshoeing, skiing, and beach time – just don’t ask her to ride a bike; no good ever came of that.